Paretkf/FITM500-TGR-2019/Server/Day1_Basic_Rest_API/README.md

 # Basic_Rest_API
->  RESTful API is a method of allowing communication between a web-based client and server
+>  RESTful API is a method of allowing communication between a web-based client and server.
 ## 1. Tools
  - git
  - node js